Cultured buttermilk is more than just soured milk used for baking. It is a delicious probiotic beverage with a slightly cottage cheese-like flavor.

 - Buttermilk needs to be recultured every week to remain vigorous.

-- Alternatively, freeze portions 1/2 cup of buttermilk for future batches.
-It will remain vigorous for at least 4 months.
+- Alternatively, freeze 1/2 cup portions of buttermilk for future batches.
+It will remain vigorous for at least 4 months in the deep freeze.

 How To Use Cultured Buttermilk